Hayespace/Milestone2/README.md

 ### Responsiveness
 As I intended for the site to be functional across multiple devices it was important to play the instruments from my phone and tablet and laptop with a smaller screen to ensure that the sounds were audible when played on a touch screen, playable and that the aesthetics of design weren't too diminished on smaller devices.

 ### Audio
 Several sample libraries were tested before being commited to the final project.
 This included playing them from though exisitng music software like Logic Pro, Native Instruments and Itunes
 ### Microphone
 Manual testing to ensure that the microphone was accessible on different devices in order to capture audio with the recorder and that the audio could be played back.
 ### Keyboard
 As the instruments have been designed to be played with the computer keyboard it was necessary to test responsiveness of sounds based on which key was pressed and that there is little to no latency between striking the key and the intended sound.

+## Manual Testing Procedure: Usability Testing

+### Objective
+To evaluate the usability of the web application by assessing its user interface, user interactions, and overall user experience.

+### Test Scenario - The user wanted to play a drum beat using Kit 1.

+Steps:

+1. Opened the Application:

+- I launched my preferred web browser.
+- In the browser's address bar, I entered the URL of the web application and pressed Enter.
+- I waited for the application to load.

+2. Navigated to Kit 1 Panel:

+- Observing the various panels displayed, I clicked on the "Kit 1" panel to access the drum kit.

+3. Played Drum Sounds:

+- On the Kit 1 Panel, there were buttons labeled with drum names (Kick, Snare, Hi-Hat, etc.).
+- Using my mouse or touch input, I clicked on the buttons corresponding to the drum sounds I wanted to play.
+- I listened closely to ensure that each button I clicked produced the correct drum sound.

+4. Checked Sound Variation:

+- I clicked on different buttons to play various drum sounds within Kit 1.
+- I paid attention to whether each sound sounded distinct from the others.
+- I verified that the sound files played seamlessly without any delays or interruptions.

+5. Tested Multiple Drum Sounds:

+- To create a drum beat, I clicked on multiple buttons in succession to simulate a rhythmic pattern.
+- I made sure the drum sounds were played in sync and that the rhythm was accurately produced.
+- I experimented with different combinations of drum sounds to explore the kit's versatility.

+Throughout the testing, I took notes on my observations, paying attention to the responsiveness of the buttons, the quality of sound playback, and any unexpected behaviors.
+Manual testing allowed me to simulate real user interactions and identify usability issues that automated tests might not catch.

 ## Issues Encountered and Resolved
 ### Responsiveness